 5. Watch Your Mail

 One of the easiest ways for someone to steal your identity is to steal your mail.
-Free credit card offers and other similar mailings are an identity thief’s dream.
+Free credit card offers and similar mailings are an identity thief’s dream.
 If you’re going out of town, have your mail held or ask a trusted neighbor to bring it in for you.
-Or take it a step further and opt out of all pre-screened credit card offers.
-Depending on where you’re located, you may also be able to sign up for Informed Delivery so you’ll know what to expect in your box every day.
+Or take it a step further and opt out of all pre-screened credit card offersDepending on your location, you may also be able to sign up for Informed Delivery so you’ll know what to expect in your mailbox every day.
 See even more tips on handling unwanted mail right here.

 6. Love Your Shredder

-Bank statements, pre-approved credit card offers, and other similar documents should be shredded or burned to prevent identity theft by someone fishing them out of the trash or recycling bin.
+Bank statements, pre-approved credit card offers, and similar documents should be shredded or burned to prevent identity theft by someone fishing them out of the trash or recycling bin.

 7. Situational Awareness to Prevent Identity Theft